UX CASE STUDY

 E-commerce

-A customize designed purchase flow for a telecommunications company
+A customize purchase flow for a telecommunications company

 Redesign of the existing online e-commerce experience.
 Data revealed the previous experience was performing at a low conversion rate of only 1%.

-Along the journey, we encountered numerous blockers we had to overcome.
-Including: complex business requirements requiring users to preform the unwanted credit check before completing a purchase, vendor induced payment limitations, poor performing API’s, all of which resulting in a poor user experience and overly complex user interface.
+Along the journey, we encountered numerous blockers we had to overcome, including complex business requirements requiring users to perform the unwanted credit check before completing a purchase, vendor-induced payment limitations, and poorly performing APIs resulting in a poor user experience and overly complex user interface.

-We had to be very clever with the copy and order of the task flow in order to generate solutions.
-As we awaited long overdue API upgrades.
+We had to be very clever with the copy and order of the task flow to generate solutions as we awaited long overdue API upgrades.

 User Research